kpace622/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM stands for document object model.
+It is a representation of the html of the page.
+We can use the DOM to manipulate the html and css without actually changing the html code.

 2. What is an event?

+An event is something that is triggered based on a users actions.
+For instance a click event would be triggered when a user clicks on a specific element with the event on it.
+We use addEventListener to create events.

 3. What is an event listener?

+An event listener is what we add so that the web page can start to listen for events.
+When a user interacts with an element of the page that has an event listener on it the corresponding event activates.

 4. Why would we convert a NodeList into an Array?

+We cannot use array methods on a node list so there are many reasons to change to an array to use methods such as .forEach or .map.
+Node lists are to access information on the DOM while arrays are actually able to hold information.

 5. What is a component?

+Components are just collections of functions.
+It is a whole bunch of code put together to create an element that is reusable.
+It makes for DRY code.

 ### Git Set up